 Provides walk-in crisis counseling for students in need.

 Provides crisis intervention and response during campus emergencies.

-Chairs the campus Wellness Committee, overseeing the creation of campus wellness programming/outreach activities, in collaboration with other campus departments.
+Chairs the campus Wellness Committee, overseeing the creation and implementation of campus wellness programming/outreach activities, in collaboration with other campus departments.

 Develop partnerships across campus in order to provide proactive educational outreach.